Installation Quick Start

 JAVA_HOMEenvironment variable is pointing to the Java installation directory.
 Run the following command in the command-line terminal:echo $JAVA_HOME

-TeamCity<version number>.tar.gzarchive to manually install TeamCity bundled with Tomcat servlet container.
+TeamCity<version number>.tar.gzarchive to unpack TeamCity bundled with Tomcat servlet container.

 Unpack the archive.
 For example, under Linux usetar xfz TeamCity<version number>.tar.gz

-The archive can be used for installation on Windows as well.
+The archive can be used on Windows as well.

-The TeamCity web server and one build agent will be installed on the same machine.
+After the archive is unpacked, the TeamCity web server and one build agent will be available on the current machine.

 Note that for production purposes it is recommended to set up the TeamCity server and agent on separate machines.